This can mean that you might lose thousands of potential sales because people don’t follow that initial impulse through to conversion.

 Use social proof to gain more potential customers

 These are far from the only social proof examples out there.
-If someone, somewhere, is endorsing or otherwise publicizing your product, you can leverage it.
+If someone is endorsing or otherwise publicizing your product, you can leverage it.
 Social proof works.

 Sometimes, the best social proofs happen completely naturally, and all you have to do is reach out to the creator.
 So, keep a close eye on your hashtag on social channels, read reviews from your current customers, follow press mentions or set up a keyword alert for product mentions on Google.

 The more social proof you can get, the better.
 And remember, even ‘bad’ social proof can work to your advantage.
-It often lends legitimacy to your product – especially if you can respond to a bad review in the right way.
+It often lends legitimacy to your product – especially if you can respond to a bad review correctly.

 Experiment with third-party content, leverage social proof in your marketing strategy and see what it can do for your business.